SoftUni-Internal/interactive-content/EN/02-Components-Deep-Dive/01-Component-Lifecycle.md

 This method is mandatory and without it, there is no way to preview a web page.

-- **componentDidMount:** after HTML is rendered, we can send functions with which we can fetch data, or to log data in the console.
+- **componentDidMount:** after HTML is rendered, we can send functions with which we can fetch data, or to log data in the console

 This is one of the most widely used methods in ReactJS.